reflex-dev/reflex-web/docs/library/media/video.md

 )"""

 ---
-The video component can display a video given an src path as an argment.
+The video component can display a video given an src path as an argument.
 This could either be a local path from the assets folder or an external link.

 ```reflex
 docdemo(video_example)
 ```

-If we had a local file in the `assets` folder named `test.mp4` we could set `url=test.mp4` to view the video.
+If we had a local file in the `assets` folder named `test.mp4` we could set `url="/test.mp3"` to view the video.